In this article I want to address the following topics:

 While so-called Growing Insight is much more a Feminine trait.
 This Growing Insight also supports the cultural need to seek consensus rather than to make fast decisions.

 To put it in an example: Masculine cultures stick to an agreed deadline (e.g. a release date of a piece of software; releasing a Service Pack for the bug fixes later).
-Feminine cultures rather extend the deadline and solve the bugs now producing a better product from the start.
+Feminine cultures rather than extend the deadline and solve the bugs now produce a better product from the start.

-The next examples of Masculinity and Femininity I’d like to bring up is Role Overlap or Societies expectations of Genders.
+The next example of Masculinity and Femininity I’d like to bring up is Role Overlap or Society’s expectations of Genders.

 Simply put, in more Masculine cultures men put the garbage out and women take care of the kids.
 There is a greater role differentiation in Masculine cultures than in Feminine cultures.

 In Feminine cultures, the role overlap is much greater.
 Men do women’s chores and vice versa.

 Examples of this are highly educated Indian women (India scores relatively Masculine).
 Having finished their education more often than not they end up in well paying very good jobs (in India and abroad).
 But most, when they are between 25 and 30, feel the pressure (mostly from the family) to quit work and have children.

 On the other hand, the percentage of women participating in the labor market (typically with part-time jobs) in the Netherlands (a relatively Feminine culture) is the highest in the world.

 The last of the examples of masculinity and femininity is about winning and participating.